briangershon/bluesky-personify/README.md

 # bluesky-personify

-A social media agent that creates fun personas based on Bluesky posts.
+A social media agent that creates entertaining personas based on Bluesky posts.

 Features

-- Create a persona based on a Bluesky user
+- Create personas of Bluesky users based on their posts
+- Provide a way to find users that match your interests

 ## Local dev